Art Movements Glossary

 Realism

 Style of painting dating from the 19th century, exemplified by Courbet, that makes a deliberate choice of everyday subject matter (Realisme).
+See also: Realist Painting (19th Century).

 Regency

 A style of furniture and decorative art associated with the era of Prince George, the future George IV, who became Prince Regent in 1811 and later reigned from 1820 to 1830.
 Its characteristics include classical themes, combined with Egyptian, Chinese and French Rococo elements.
-The style is exemplified by the architecture of Nash, the painting of Thomas Lawrence, and the aricatures of Gillray, and Rowlandson.
+The style is exemplified by the architecture of Nash, the painting of Thomas Lawrence, and the caricatures of Gillray, and Rowlandson.

 Regionalism